 - Districts must notify parents annually how placement decisions are made and how the policy was developed.

 - The ability for districts to use the results as the only measure for remediation was removed by action of the Regents.
 Historically, students who performed below Level 3 (proficiency) would receive Academic Intervention Services (AIS).
-Beginning with the roll-out of the Common Core Learning Standards (CCLS), SED has provided flexibility to school districts to determine what services would be provided to students.
+When SED rolled-out the Common Core Learning Standards (CCLS), school districts were provided additional flexibility to determine what services would be provided to students.
 Beginning with the 2019-20 school year, districts were required to implement a two-step identification process.
 Students who perform at or below a certain score on one or more of the state assessments in ELA or math would be identified initially.
-Districts then use a district-developed procedure that takes into consideration multiple measures of student performance.
-However, districts have the ability to provide services to any student determined, through a district- developed procedure, to be at risk of not achieving the state standards. [see footnote 3]
+Districts then use a district- developed procedure that takes into consideration multiple measures of student performance.
+However, districts have the ability to provide services to any student determined, through a district- developed procedure, to be at risk of not achieving the state standards.
+3

-Additional details are available in the NYSUT Fact Sheet Opting Out of State Tests or visit nysut.org/optout.
+Additional details are available in the NYSUT Fact Sheet Opting Out of State Tests on the nysut.org web site: https://www.nysut.org/resources/all-listing/research/fact-sheets/fact-sheet-opting-out-educators